btzy/lieuzhenghong.com/_posts/2020-06-16-2020-semiannual-review.md

 So I was in the amusing position of having to "predict" my results in every subject despite already knowing my marks.
-I have tried to be honest, however, and wrote down my predictions as they were reported on the Google Spreadsheet**
+I have tried to be honest, however, and wrote down my predictions as they were reported on the Google Spreadsheet.**

 As mentioned in my previous post, I'm now calling the reviews semiannual and annual reviews.